TFNS/CTFNote/README.md

 Please do not use this bot if untrusted members can create channels or categories in your server, or can edit topics of channels.

+The `/create` and `/archive` commands are only accessible when you have Discord administrator rights.

 ### Migration

 If you already have an instance of CTFNote in a previous version and wish to